nextauthjs/docs/docs/configuration/options.md

 This option defaults to `false` on URLs that start with `http://` (e.g. `http://localhost:3000`) for developer convenience.

-You can manually set this option to `false` to disable this security feature and allow cookies to be accessible from non-secured URLs (this is not recommended).

 :::note
 Properties on any custom `cookies` that are specified override this option.
 :::